rkeeves/ILBPM9939-questions/WIDGET.md

 It has some perks, but it's much more complicated.
 In my opinion this is overengineering for no reason.

+### 2.3.
+Command

+`Command` has the advantage of getting rid of state.
+*(Even though in the example I still hold on to a `WebElement` reference in the widget classes for simplicity's sake.)*
+This can come in handy if the user wants to do something entirely whacky thing, like instantiating 2 different drivers and doing a test which involves both.
+(Imagine a scenario, where two agents/users of different roles must interact with each other, and none of them can be mocked away in tests.)

+Also, with `Command`, it can be valuable to be able to decouple the widget's behavior from its actual implementation.
+For example: different JSF based ui tag libraries provide special tags.
+Like the default h:selectOneMenu renders a simple select, but p:selectOneMenu renders an engineering deficit.
+If we interact with a `SelectOneMenu` interface in the tests, and we make the page object responsible for deciding on the actual implementation, we can make the tests at least a bit more durable even if the devs keep changing the xhtml, due to some reason.

 ## 3. Interface defaults for common behavior